Vice President for Finance and Treasurer

 Continuation of a Sponsored Project or Program

-Continuation awards do not always begin at the same time the initial project ends and may be given a new project grant, requiring cost transfers.
-Overruns in the initial award may legitimately be moved to the continuation award if in accordance with the terms of the continuation award.
+Continuation awards do not always begin at the same time the initial award ends and may be given a new award number, requiring cost transfers.
+Overruns in the initial award may legitimately be moved to the continuation award if in accordance with the terms of the new award.

 - Cost transfers solely for the purpose of utilizing unexpended funds of a sponsored award